Intended for all BA and BSc students registered for the minor Responsible Innovation.

 Mode of instruction

 The individual assignments are aimed at applying the theory that is taught in the lectures and MOOC.
-There will be five online quizzes, each relating to one or more MOOC episodes and related articles.
-Together these five tests account for 40% of the grade.
+There will be two open book exams, each relating to one or more MOOC episodes and related articles.
+Together these two exams account for 60% of the grade (30% each).

 The second component of the final grade relates to the cases.
 A team of students will be assigned to a case, which they will analyze from a specific (theoretical) angle.
 They hand-in a written report and share their findings in-class through an (interactive) presentation.
 The report comprises 65% of the case grade, the presentation/ discussion 35%.
 The presentations will be evaluated through a combination of peer assessment (50%) and traditional assessment by the lecturer (50%).
 The full group case assignment (including presentation and written report) accounts for 40% of the final grade for the course.

-The third component of the grade (20%) refers to class participation and small in-class assignments.
+The third component of the grade refers to class participation and small in-class assignments.
 Students are evaluated based on their displaying constructive engagement in class discussions and preparation of all the class materials before class.
+The assessment will result in a pass/fail for participation.
+Students who receive a ‘fail’ will have to hand-in an additional written assignment to be able to pass the course.

 Inspection and feedback